pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

   villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/2J7op62RxVULd69H8
-subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION
+subscribe_text: THIS EXPEDITION IS FULLY BOOKED!
 active: true

 ---